La Dolce Vita (barge): History

-La Dolce Vita currently has 3 passenger cabins, allowing her to carry up to 6 passengers.
+She was sold in 1983 and continued to be operated as a sailing barge by a French couple.
+Around 1988, she was sold to a new owner in Venice and converted to a hotel barge in 1990.
+La Dolce Vita currently has three passenger cabins, allowing her to carry up to six passengers.
 She also has separate crew quarters which house the crew of three.
 The crew consists of the captain, tour guide/deck-hand, and chef.
-The crew is generally Italian with one crew-member who speaks English.
+The crew is generally Italian with one crewmember who speaks English.